KimTholstorf/zerotier-scripts/README.md

 ---

 ## getnetworkmembers
 This script pulls the all the ZeroTier networks you have created or have been shared with you.
 Each networkname, member shortnames and IPs will be collected and output to a textfile suited for use with [DNSMASQ](http://www.thekelleys.org.uk/dnsmasq/doc.html).
 It was created to be used with the `addn-hosts=` option in `dnsmasq.conf`.
 The textfile or this script can fairly easily be modified to just append to /etc/hosts.
+There is an option to only query a specific Network ID instead of all.

 ZeroTier shortnames will be handled as hostnames so it is important that all members of a network must not have non-DNS compatible characters in their shortname.
 This script will replace spaces in shortnames with a `-`.
 Non-compliant members can be renamed from the specific [my.zerotier.com](https://my.zerotier.com/) Network page.